epfl-dlab/aiflows/README.md

 <p align="center">
       <img src="assets/fig1_rounded_corners.png" alt="image" width="1000" height="auto">
       <p align="justify">
       <strong>The <em>Flows</em> framework exemplified.</strong> The first column depicts examples of tools.
 Notably, in the Flows framework, AI systems correspond to tools.
-The second column depicts Atomic Flows, effectively minimal wrappers around tools, constructed from the example tools.
-The third column depicts examples of Composite Flows defining structured interaction between Atomic or Composite Flows.
-The fourth column illustrates a specific Composite competitive coding Flow as those used in the experiments in the paper.
+The second column depicts Atomic Flows, effectively minimal wrappers around tools constructed from the example tools.
+The third column depicts examples of Composite Flows defining structured interaction between _Atomic_ or _Composite_ Flows.
+The fourth column illustrates a specific _Composite_ competitive coding Flow as those used in the experiments in the paper.
 The fifth column outlines the structure of a hypothetical Flow, defining a meta-reasoning process that could support autonomous behavior.
       </p>
 <p>